gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

     </li>
     <li>
         Editing <em>_Layout.cshtml</em> to refer to <em>bootstrap.css</em> in <em>node_modules</em>.
 Writing a link by hand.
-Rider doesn't recognize the ~-starting path and doesn't provide no sensible completion when you write the path.
+Rider doesn't recognize <code>~</code>-prefixed paths and provides no sensible completion when you write the path.
 (A similar path problem occurred earlier in the course, see above.)
     </li>
 </ol>